Ola-Yeenca/sme_solution/README.md

 ## Authors

-- Valencia SME Solutions Team
+- Ola Yinka

 ## Acknowledgments

 - OpenRouter for AI model access
 - TripAdvisor for business data
-- All our beta testers and early adopters
+- All our beta testers and early adopters.